karadeskin/Mem-Performance/README.md

 ## Overview

 This project uses a neural network (ANN) to predict memory retention scores based on study habits.
+The project explores how study patterns impact memory, aiming to provide insights to optimize learning strategies.
 The dataset contains features like:
 - **TimeSinceStudy**: The number of days since a student last studied.
 - **Repetitions**: The number of repetitions of the study material.
 - **StudyTime**: The time spent studying in minutes.
 - **Difficulty**: The difficulty level of the study material (categorical: Easy, Medium, Hard).

+## Tools & Environment

+- Python 3.10
+- TensorFlow, Keras, scikit-learn
+- Recommend using a virtual environment for setup

 The goal of this project is to predict the **RetentionScore** based on these features using an Artificial Neural Network.